roberthowton/academic-kickstart/content/course/color/_index.md

 ### Required Texts

-There is one required text for the course:
+There is no required text for the course.
+All readings will be posted to Blackboard.

-- Brittain, Charles (ed.).
-2006. _Cicero: On Academic Scepticism_.
-Indianapolis, IN: Hackett Publishing Co.

-It is available at Pandora.

 ### Additional Materials

+Students seeking a general introduction to the philosophy of perception are encouraged to consult:

+- Fish, William.
+2010. _Philosophy of Perception: A Contemporary Introduction_.
+New York & Oxon: Routledge.

-Additional readings will be posted to Blackboard.
-Scholarship on ancient epistemology since the late 20^th^ century has been for the most part excellent.
-Students seeking additional resources are encouraged to consult the bibliographies included with relevant entries in the [_Stanford Enclyclopedia of Philosophy_](plato.stanford.edu), as well as the following resources, which are on hold at the library:
+Students seeking additional resources are encouraged to consult the bibliographies included with relevant entries in the [_Stanford Enclyclopedia of Philosophy_](plato.stanford.edu).

-- Algra, Keimpe, ed.
-1999. _The Cambridge History of Hellenistic Philosophy_.
-Cambridge: Cambridge University Press.
-- Schofield, Malcolm, Myles Burnyeat, and Jonathan Barnes, eds.
-1980. _Doubt and Dogmatism: Studies in Hellenistic Epistemology_.
-Oxford: Clarendon Press.
-- Annas, Julia and Jonathan Barnes, eds.
-2000. _Sextus Empiricus: Outlines of Scepticism_.
-Cambridge: Cambridge University Press.
-- Bett, Richard, ed.
-2005. _Sextus Empiricus: Against the Logicians_.
-Cambridge: Cambridge University Press.

 ## Course Policies